top of page

 Worship, Invocation and Mediation

-Worship, Invocation and Mediation: Revelation 5 and Acts 7:59 in Jewish Monotheistic Context Yosher Ganon | Hebrew House | 5786 Introduction: The Worship Question Two New Testament passages are routinely cited as definitive evidence that early Christians worshiped Yeshua as Elohim: the vision of universal worship directed to the Lamb in Revelation 5:11-14, and Stephen's dying invocation in Acts 7:59-60.
-The argument runs as follows: if Jewish monotheists offered worship a
+Revelation 5 and Acts 7:59 in Jewish Monotheistic Context Yosher Ganon | Hebrew House | 5786 Introduction: The Worship Question Two New Testament passages are routinely cited as definitive evidence that early Christians worshiped Yeshua as Elohim: the vision of universal worship directed to the Lamb in Revelation 5:11-14, and Stephen's dying invocation in Acts 7:59-60.
+The argument runs as follows: if Jewish monotheists offered worship and prayer to Yeshua, they must have

 When the Ark Moved First